tonton-pixel/vade-mecum-shelf/README.md

 **Vade Mecum Shelf** is a modular utility app built with [Electron](https://electron.atom.io).

-This app works on Mac OS X, Linux and Windows operating systems.
+It works on Mac OS X, Linux and Windows operating systems.

+Its *look and feel* is partly inspired by the brilliant [Electron API Demos](https://github.com/electron/electron-api-demos) app, but it makes use of a more dynamic modular approach: each utility is made of an independent, self-contained folder including all necessary files.

 ## Features